tdurouchoux/dsview_vault/topics/Library/graph_of_thoughts.md

 type: Library
 ---

-A framework for solving complex problems by modeling them as a Graph of Operations, utilizing Large Language Models.
+A Python library that implements the Graph of Thoughts framework.